The Haitian Market System

 Until the first decade of the 2000s, most Haitians lived on small farms.
 But Haitians are not and probably never were subsistence farmers.
 The overwhelming evidence is that since the days of the colonial plantation system they have been heavily oriented towards the market, specifically what anthropologists call the internal rotating market system (see Schwartz 2009; Murray 1972, Mintz 1974).

 Mountain micro-climates with differing rain patterns result in staggered harvest seasons.
 This has allowed for the evolution of intense interregional trade.
-Buying and selling is dominated almost entirely by women–revande (stationary resellers) and madam sara (itinerant traders).
+Buying and selling is dominated almost entirely by women–revande (stationary resellers) and madan sara (itinerant traders).
 Household producers sell to itinerant traders who move produce to local or larger regional markets.
-There, resellers market goods to local consumers or to other madam sara who move the goods up the line to fulltime markets in urban areas outside of Port-au-Prince (the ‘province’), and ultimately to the holy grail for all marketers, Port-au-Prince, which is now home to 1/3rd of the Haitian population.
-It is along this same channel—or channels close to it–that Haitian exports traditionally moved and that most of the few agricultural exports that still come out of rural Haiti (goat skins, cacao, coffee) continue to flow.[i]
+There, resellers market goods to local consumers or to other madan sara who move the goods up the line to full-time markets in urban areas, and ultimately to the holy grail of all markets, Port-au-Prince, which is now home to 1/3rd of the Haitian population.
+The market system is highly competitive and efficient, especially given the rough terrain and horrendous road conditions.
+The same is not true of traditional exports, which moved through parallel but monopsonistic channels controlled by elite-owned export houses allied with the state.[i]

 The internal rotating market system consists of rural open-air markets.
 These markets occur on alternating days of the week, staggering the operations among towns in any given region.
 This gives most people throughout Haiti access to markets within walking distance at least two days per week. [ii]